Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Propose Test Sample Privacy

-\begin{claim} Calculating $\breve{n}_1, {n}_2$ is $(2\epsilon, 0)$ differentially private \end{claim} \begin{proof} Since $n_1$ can differ by up to 1 for neighbouring databases, calculating $\breve{n}_1$ is protected via the Laplace mechanism.
-Since for a given $\breve{n}_1$ the value $|V|$ can change by up to 1 for two neighbouring databases then calculating $n_2$ is $(\epsilon, 0)$ by the Laplace mechanism.
-Consequently from sequential composition theorem the sequential composition is $(2\epsilon, 0)$ differentially private. \end{proof}
+\begin{claim} For Algorithm \ref{A-PTR}, calculating $\breve{n}_1, {n}_2$ is $(2\epsilon, 0)$ differentially private. \end{claim} \begin{proof}[Proof of Claim \ref{ro-1}] $n_1$ $l_1$-sensitivity is 1; therefore, calculating $\breve{n}$ is $(\epsilon,0)$ DP by the Laplace mechanism's privacy guarantees.
+For a given $\breve{n}_1$ value, the $l_1$-sensitivity of $|V|$ is 1.
+Therefore, given $\breve{n}_1$, calculating $n_2$ is $(\epsilon, 0)$ DP by the Laplace mechanism's privacy guarantees.
+Consequently, by the sequential composition theorem, the composition is $(2\epsilon, 0)$ differentially private. \end{proof}